WAVSVN/locked_door/markdown/ELK.md

-ELK
+Elastic.Logstash.Kibana

 operational security at scale

 Elastic

 - best used with a template / map configuration
 - indexes as big as 25 gig
 - index runs in memory
-- ecs is elastic searches own
+- ecs is elastic searches own thing

--what are storing
+-what are we storing?
--what index are we in
+-what index are we in?

 - Discover

-- last 15 minutes, last etc.
+- last 15 minutes, last < inser timeframe here >
 - can drag on the histogram to zoom

-- if you dont both 3 hour timeframe and host filter when looking throuhg PID's you will be wrong
+- if you dont both 3 hour timeframe and host filter when looking throuhg PID's you will probably be wrong

 \\\\ field     \\\\ value